SchedMD/slurm-gcp/README.md

       options for connecting to the compute nodes.
    2. Whether the compute nodes have external IPs or not, they can be connected to from within the cluster.
-By default, the instances are setup with GCP's OSLogin.For information on managing access to instances see the [OSLogin documentation](https://cloud.google.com/compute/docs/instances/managing-instance-access).
+By default, the instances are setup with GCP's OSLogin.
+For information on managing access to instances see the [OSLogin documentation](https://cloud.google.com/compute/docs/instances/managing-instance-access).

       In general, you can click the "SSH" button next to the instance with an